document updated a month ago, on Dec 11, 2024

 - times — gets four current and cummulative times

-- Time::Local — does the opposite of 'localtime' and 'gmtime', converts a broken-down time into a Unix/epoch time
+- Time::Local — does the opposite of 'localtime' and 'gmtime' — converts an array of date-and-time-pieces (AKA a "broken-down time") back into a Unix/epoch time

 - Time::Seconds — converts a seconds-based-interval into an equivalent interval of days, hours, months, etc. Probably often used in conjunction with Unix/epoch time-based times.